General parameters

 $obscure_notfound_sendsms = true;

-if you want to show an error if the information of the account
+Set these parameter to false if you want to show an error if the information of the account

 entered by the user do not exist in the directory.